Advertiser Disclosure

 ATL Airport Hotels

 ATL has a variety of hotels suitable for all budgets and travel purposes.
-These airport hotels offer free regular shuttle services to and from the airport, as well as easy access to Atlanta’s transport system for public buses and trains to explore some of Atlanta’s biggest attractions.
+These airport hotels offer free regular shuttle services to and from the airport, as well as easy access to Atlanta’s public bus and train system to explore some of Atlanta’s biggest attractions.

-We’ve included a list of some of the most popular airport hotels below with contact details and distance from the airport.
+We’ve included a list of the most popular airport hotels below, along with contact details and distances from the airport.

 SCROLL FOR MORE